ueberdosis/tiptap/docs/api/nodes/table-header.md

 ---
-description: "Tables don’t require a header, but let’s be honest: It looks better with it."
+description: "Tables don’t require a header, but let’s be honest: They look better with it."
-icon: table-line
+icon: t-box-line
 ---

 # TableHeader